South Carolina nightclub shooting leaves 2 dead, 8 hurt, officials say

 Fox Carolina reporter Cody Alcorn said a DJ inside the club captured the shooting on a Facebook live video.

-Both Lewis and Bolt initially said 12 people had been wounded — with at least four in critical condition, Lewis said — but Bolt later told WYFF-TV that the casualty figure had been revised.
+Both Lewis and Bolt initially said 12 people had been wounded — with at least four in critical condition, Lewis said — but Bolt later confirmed to Fox News the casualty figure had been revised.

+Bolt said there were 10 victims from the shooting and two have succumbed to their injuries.
+The eight other victims' injuries range from non-life-threatening to critical.

+Two suspects are being sought though there is limited information on them, Fox Carolina reported.

 The names and precise conditions of the victims weren't immediately released.
 Lewis said the victims were taken to the Prisma Health hospital in Greenville, many in private vehicles since the facility is "extremely close by."